rjcorwin/backbonejs-apps-explained-in-drupalese/README.md

 - [From Lullabot: Copelandia is a proof of concept for a COPE oriented Drupal site, to decouple the Drupal Backend from the Frontend.](https://github.com/Lullabot/copelandia)
 - [Recline.js: Backbone.js based framework for Apache Solr UI](http://okfnlabs.org/blog/2012/11/01/recline-js-search-demo.html), [Solarita.js is another example](https://github.com/jbarroso/solritajs)

-@todo put a menu in the body and a content region

 ## Example 1: Drupal index.php, meet index.html.
 Drupal hook_menu, meet Backbone Router.
 - explore Anatomy of a backbone app